Marcus-Peterson/ThermoLinkAi/README.md

 <li><p> It would have to be fun and interesting to host a Open Source model in the cloud that is fintuned for function calling: <a href="https://huggingface.co/Trelis/Llama-2-7b-chat-hf-function-calling">Trelis/Llama-2-7b-chat-hf-function-calling</a>.
 However due to limitations in resources & limited capital this wasn't possible</p></li>

 <li><p> Finnally, the last part that unfortunetaly didn't get implemented was websocket functionalites on our live API.
-Hosting a simple HTML page locally</p></li>
+Hosting a simple HTML page locally does work however.
+Feel free to test it using the vizualise_flask.py</p></li>
 </ul>